 He still won the 2006 World Cup, just three months after suffering a horrendous leg injury.
 Despite the severity of the injury, the Italian played in every World Cup game delivering four assists (nobody made more) and scoring the decisive last-minute penalty against Australia in the last 16.
 He created 14 chances for his teammates during the tournament, with only midfield maestro Andrea Pirlo (24) furnishing more chances for Italy.

 Fresh off a World Cup crown and now entering his 30s, Totti’s 2006-07 was his most prolific.
 He won the European golden boot after netting 26 league goals and 32 in all competitions.
-Everything he touched turned to gold that campaign, with his 21 non-penalty league goals (26 scored in total) coming from an Expected Goals total of just 8.7.
-He can thank his freak technical ability for this huge overperformance, scoring some memorable goals along the way.
+Everything he touched turned to gold that campaign, with 21 non-penalty league goals (26 scored in total).
+He scored some memorable goals along the way.
 A left-footed volley from a ridiculous angle against Sampdoria in MD13, before rifling a screamer from outside the box against them in the reverse fixture, were typical of Totti’s genius coming off this season.

 Sadly, his last few seasons were marred by a difficult relationship with manager Luciano Spalletti, who actually had an excellent connection with him during his first spell at the club.
 Totti felt others took the decision for him to stop playing and while he would have loved to carry on, there was no chance he would have done so wearing a different shirt.